peters-catt/amber-prep-toolkit/README.md

 # 🧪 AMBER Prep Toolkit

-PythonベースのコマンドラインおよびGUIアプリケーションで、AMBERを使った分子動力学（MD）シミュレーションを効率化します。 Created by **Weremito Peter**.
+A Python-based command-line and GUI application to streamline molecular dynamics (MD) simulations using AMBER.Created by **Weremito Peter**.

 ## ✨ 機能